Don Barksdale: Professional career

-After college, he played for the Oakland AAU team until the NBA began to integrate.
+After college, Barksdale played for the Oakland AAU team until the NBA began to integrate.
 While playing professional basketball, he started a career in radio broadcasting.
 In 1948, he became the first black radio disc jockey in the San Francisco Bay Area.
 He also worked in television and owned a beer distributorship.
 He became the first African-American beer distributor and the first African-American television host in the Bay area with a show called Sepia Review on KRON-TV.

 NBA

-In 1951, he signed a lucrative contract with the Baltimore Bullets and entered the NBA as a 28-year-old rookie.
-He would be one of the first African-Americans to play in the NBA after Nathaniel Clifton, Chuck Cooper, Earl Lloyd and Hank DeZonie had joined the league in 1950.
-While with the Bullets, he became the first African-American to appear in an NBA All-Star Game, in 1953.
+In 1951, Barksdale signed a lucrative contract with the Baltimore Bullets and entered the NBA as a 28-year-old rookie.
+He would be one of the first African-Americans to play in the NBA after Nathaniel Clifton, Chuck Cooper, Earl Lloyd, and Hank DeZonie had joined the league in 1950.
+While with the Bullets, he became the first African-American to appear in an NBA All-Star Game in 1953.
 Shortly afterward, he was traded to the Boston Celtics.
 Two years later, his playing career was cut short by ankle injuries.

 Later years

-After his basketball career ended he returned to radio, started his own recording label and opened two nightclubs in Oakland.
+After his basketball career ended, Barksdale returned to radio, started his own recording label, and opened two nightclubs in Oakland.

-In 1983 he launched the Save High School Sports Foundation, which is credited with helping to save Oakland school athletic programs from collapse.
+In 1983, Barksdale launched the Save High School Sports Foundation, which is credited with helping to save Oakland school athletic programs from collapse.

 Death

-He succumbed to throat cancer at the age of 69 on March 8, 1993, in Oakland, California.
+Barksdale succumbed to throat cancer at the age of 69 on March 8, 1993, in Oakland, California.
 He was survived by his sons Donald and Derek.

 Legacy

 A documentary on Barksdale's life, Bounce: The Don Barksdale Story, was released in 2007.
 The documentary was produced by Doug Harris for Athletes United for Peace, a Berkeley-based youth sports and media organization.

-For his significant contributions to broadcasting in the San Francisco Bay Area, Don Barksdale was inducted into the Bay Area Radio Hall of Fame in 2007.
+For his significant contributions to broadcasting in the San Francisco Bay Area, Barksdale was inducted into the Bay Area Radio Hall of Fame in 2007.
 His sister, Pam Barksdale-Gore, accepted the posthumous honor on his behalf.

 On February 24, 2012, Barksdale was announced as a member of the 2012 induction class of the Naismith Memorial Basketball Hall of Fame.
 He was directly elected by the Hall's Early African-American Pioneers committee, and formally entered the Hall as a contributor on September 7.

-The character D'Angelo Barksdale from the HBO series The Wire was named in tribute to Don Barksdale.
+The character D'Angelo Barksdale from the HBO series The Wire was named in tribute to Barksdale.